 - 2009 Georgetown Special Taxing district issues $14,45 million GO Bond to finance project

-- 2015- The Town of Redding filed for foreclosure with First Selectwoman Pemberton leading the effort with the unanimous support of the Board of Finance and the Board of Selectmen.
+- 2015 The Town of Redding filed for foreclosure with the unanimous support of the Board of Finance and the Board of Selectmen.

-- 2016 – The Superior Court ruled in favor of the Town.The owner GLDC appealed and the case went up to the Connecticut Supreme Court.
+- 2016 The Superior Court ruled in favor of the Town.The owner GLDC appealed and the case went to the Connecticut Supreme Court.

-- 2019 – On December 17th, the CT Supreme Court heard oral arguments in Town of Redding et al V Georgetown Land Development Co LLC et al.
+- 2019 December 17, 2019 CT Supreme Court heard oral arguments in Town of Redding et al V Georgetown Land Development Co LLC et al.

-- 2021 – In February Redding took title to the Gilbert & Bennett Wire Mill
+- 2021 February.
+The Town of Redding takes title to the Gilbert & Bennett Wire Mill

 Following the initial assessments funded by the $200,000 grant, the Town is eligible to apply to future grant rounds of up to $2mm per grant, to fund additional assessments, planning activities, infrastructure, partial remediation of contaminated materials.

 Improvements to the river walls to remove the property from the flood zone and DOT required improvements to the intersection with route seven are required before development can commence.
 Cost estimated in the range of $7mm.
-In 2013, the State of Connecticut approved a $5.6 million for this work contingent on the developer securing private funds to build phase i housing in the west pond district.
+In 2013, the State of Connecticut approved a $5.6 million grant for this work contingent on the developer securing private funds to build phase i housing in the west pond district.
 The grant was withdrawn when the developer could not secure financing for the housing project.